 - Make sure that your business details are up-to-date (previously you might not have serviced some areas or accepted credit cards).

-- Consider running at least a small Google Adwords campaign as it can help your local ad appear in nearby locations.
+- Consider running at least a small Google Ads campaign as it can help your local ad appear in nearby locations.

 Other GMB tips:

 - If you want to take your local rankings to another level, you might want to submit your business to top ranking directories in your area.
 You can do a search for keywords like “SUBURB/CITY directory” to find other local directories.
 Establish presence in those directories that already rank on the front page.

 - Bing also has a comparable page for local businesses called Bing Places for Business.
 The process is very similar to GMB.
 If you are wanting to get the most out of local rankings, then you should definitely submit your business there also.

 - Structured data markup — often referred to as “schema markup” or “schema.org markup” — can be added to your website’s code to provide search engines with more information about your business, like the products you sell, reviews you’ve collected, services you offer and so on.

 This is more advanced and only about 30% of all local businesses that rank have this.
 Google wants you to use structured data markup because it helps their spiders better determine what your site content is about.